-Will Lyons - IR: Thank you, Sam.
-Good afternoon, everyone, and welcome to TripAdvisor's third quarter 2013 earnings conference call.
+Will Lyons - IR: Thanks, Sam.
+Good afternoon, everyone, and welcome to TripAdvisor's Fourth Quarter and Year End 2013 Earnings Conference Call.
 I'm Will Lyons, Senior Director of Investor Relations for TripAdvisor, and joining me on the call today are our CEO, Steve Kaufer; and our CFO, Julie Bradley.

-Before we begin, I'd like to remind you that the estimates and other forward-looking statements included in this call represent the Company's views as of today, October 23, 2013.
+Before we begin, I'd like to remind you that estimates and other forward-looking statements included in this call represent the Company's views as of today, February 11, 2014.
 TripAdvisor disclaims any obligation to update these statements to reflect future events or circumstances.
-Please refer to today's earnings release and TripAdvisor's filings with the SEC for information concerning factors that would cause actual results to differ materially from those expressed or implied by such statements.
+Please refer to today's earnings release and TripAdvisor's filing with the SEC for information concerning factors that could cause actual results to differ materially from those expressed or implied by such statements.

-You'll also find reconciliations of non-GAAP financial measures to the most comparable GAAP financial measures discussed on this call in our Q3 earnings release, which is available on our IR site, ir.tripadvisor.com.
+You'll also find reconciliations of non-GAAP financial measures to the most comparable GAAP financial measures discussed on this call in our Q4 earnings release, which is available on our IR site, ir.tripadvisor.com.

-With that, I will now turn the call over to Steve.
+With that, I'll now turn the call over to Steve.

 Stephen Kaufer - CEO: Thank you, Will, and welcome, everyone.
 2013 ended on a very strong note punctuated by a broad based growth across our entire product set.
 Growth to our click-based and display-based revenue accelerated sequentially in Q4 and was complemented by continued growth in subscription transaction and other revenue.
 This resulted in full year total revenue growth of 24% and adjusted EBITDA growth of 7%.